stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

     - One `END_SPONSORING_FUTURE_RESERVES` operation that stops R sponsoring future reserves of subsequent operations.

-  The multisig accounts MI and MR will likely have the necessary trustline before the open transaction is built.
+  The accounts MI and MR will likely have the necessary trustline before the open transaction is built.
 This means the `CHANGE_TRUST` operation will likely be a no-op.
 The `CHANGE_TRUST` operation must be included in the open transaction so that participants are guaranteed the